★ Why You’ll Love this Recipe ★

 Instructions

-- In a small pot over medium heat, melt the stick of butter.
+- Melt butter.
+In a sauce pan, over medium heat, melt the stick of butter.

-- Add egg yolks, lemon juice and milk or half and half to the melted butter and continually whisk for about 3-5 minutes or until sauce starts to get thick and frothy.
-Remove from heat.
+- Add yolks, lemon juice and milk.Whisk continually for about 3-5 minutes or until sauce starts to get thick and frothy then remove from heat.

-- Finally sprinkle and stir in cayenne pepper and serve immediately.
+- Season.
+Finally sprinkle and stir in cayenne pepper (if desired) and serve immediately.

 Video